esther-soyoung/assure-secure/README.md

 Our group decided to pursue development of a home security system.
 We wanted to develop something that was simple but useful and convenient.
 We avoided fancy features like voice control, number pads, phone applications.
-Instead, we simply made it so you can unlock the door with the tap of your phone.
+Instead, we simply made it so you can unlock the door with the tap of an NFC tag.
 <br />
 <br />
-This idea behind this system is to automate the home by locking the door upon the user exiting the house.
-The user can then use his/her phone or an NFC card to unlock the door.
+This idea behind this system is to automate the home by creating a keyless entry system.
+You can unlock a door by scanning an NFC tag and it will automatically relock once the door is closed.
+It creates an efficient form of entry.

 ## Parts
 1. Arduino